flashbots/mempool-dumpster/README.md

 ## TODO

 1. Write to S3
-2. `eth_subscribe` for `newPendingTransactions` which only returns the hash (i.e. [Infura](https://docs.infura.io/networks/ethereum/json-rpc-methods/subscription-methods/eth_subscribe) -> wait a second or two, check if local node hasn't found it, and then request the hash)
+2. `eth_subscribe` for `newPendingTransactions` which only returns the hash (i.e. [Infura](https://docs.infura.io/networks/ethereum/json-rpc-methods/subscription-methods/eth_subscribe) -> wait a second or two, check if local node hasn't found it, and then request the hash) // perhaps try subscribeWithRawTx and as fallbaack use only hash subscription as fallback
 3. Parquet writer (in progress)
 4. Summarizer service